-Before completing this form, make sure you have all the information you need.
+Before submitting an academic appeal, make sure you have all the information you need.

 Before submitting your appealGuidance notes Alternative Microsoft Word form